enertrag/p2pconnect/README.md

 | **`id`**  | <code>string</code> | An identifier for the resource.
 This will be the same for sender and receiver.                                                                                                       |
 | **`uri`** | <code>string</code> | The resource URI.
 This must be an absolute URI.
 It will include a schema, depending of the target system.
 The path (especially the last part) will vary between sender and receiver. |

 #### SendOptions

+Defines the parameters of the sender to transfer files.

 | Prop             | Type                | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    |
 | ---------------- | ------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **`serviceId`**  | <code>string</code> | The identifier for the P2P process.
 Only devices that use the same identifier can be found.
 To remain compatible with iOS devices, the identifier must meet the following criteria: &lt;ul&gt; &lt;li&gt;Must be 1–15 characters long&lt;/li&gt; &lt;li&gt;Can contain only ASCII lowercase letters, numbers, and hyphens&lt;/li&gt; &lt;li&gt;Must contain at least one ASCII letter&lt;/li&gt; &lt;li&gt;Must not begin or end with a hyphen&lt;/li&gt; &lt;li&gt;Must not contain hyphens adjacent to other hyphens.&lt;/li&gt; &lt;/ul&gt; |
 | **`transferId`** | <code>string</code> | The ID for the transfer process.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               |
 | **`resources`**  | <code>{}</code>     | The list of the resources to be transferred.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   |

 #### ReceiveOptions